FarisAliAhmed/FarisAliAhmed/README.md

   - Back-End: PHP
   - Database: phpMyAdmin (MySQL)
 - <b>[Everblue Ocean Express Vessel SQL Project](https://github.com/FarisAliAhmed/Everblue-Ocean-Express-Vessel-SQL-Project)</b>
-  - Designed and implemented a database system for managing vessel schedules and container bookings for a shipping company.
+  - Designed and implemented a database system for managing vessel schedules and container bookings for a hypothetical shipping company.
   - Developed the database using Oracle APEX, ensuring efficient data storage and retrieval.
   - Included features for real-time updates on vessel schedules and container availability.
   - Utilized SQL for robust data management and querying capabilities, creating specific queries for business.